CryptixOS/Prism/README.md

 # Prism

 ### description

+Prism is a generic toolkit that reflects and adapts to different needs.
-Prism is a generic toolkit, providing functionality, that may become usefull in any kind of project
+It provides functionality, that may become usefull in any kind of project. generic toolkit, providing functionality, that may become usefull in any kind of project